parthian-sterlet/sitega/README.md

 6double dpvalue = granulation value for FPR compaction in table (threshold vs. FPR), default value 0.0000000005 implies the absence of compaction

-## scan test seauences with a model
+## scan test sequences with a model

 andy1_mat.cpp